andrewtarzia/andrewtarzia.github.io/_posts/2021-11-16-poremapper-post.md

 ![imperfect](/assets/imperfect.png)

-The figure below shows some more examples of pores and blobs (on the right) for multiple metal-organic cages. **Importantly, to produce the coordinate files for this analysis takes < 1s**!
-Although I could spend ages making the figures pretty in pymol... :laughing:
+The figure below shows some more examples of pores and blobs (purple on the right; all others have equivalent blobs and pores because there are no windows!) for multiple metal-organic cages. **Importantly, to produce the coordinate files for this analysis takes < 1s**!
+Although I could spend ages making the figures pretty in pymol...

 ![examples](/assets/example_structures.png)

 On the left, we see multiple cages with no windows, the one on the bottom right is entirely nonporous.
-The volumes calculated are within ~200 $$\AA$$ of reported VOIDOO volumes ([A paper](https://pubs.acs.org/doi/10.1021/jacs.9b03776)), but I would suggest that changes in bead diameter and resolution could be the cause of this ⚠⚠.
+The volumes calculated are within ~200 $$\AA$$ of reported VOIDOO volumes ([a paper on this](https://pubs.acs.org/doi/10.1021/jacs.9b03776)), but I would suggest that changes in bead diameter and resolution could be the cause of this :warning: :warning:.

 What next?
 ------

 This package is simple and after spending a short amount of time writing it and being very happy with the outcome, for visualisation at least, I decided that merging it with pyWindow (more code from the Jelfs group: [pyWindow](https://github.com/marcinmiklitz/pywindow)) would be best.
 This would include rewrite/clean-up/improvements/bug-fixes to pyWindow, which I hope to report on soon!

-Please, test it, use it, break it and send me feedback!
+**Please, test it, use it, break it and send me feedback!**